yuelongzheng/JSChess/README.md

 - Use React to improve the GUI
 - Display search statisitcs on page
 - Improve searching algorithm
-- Implement a opening book for the engine
+- Implement an opening book for the engine
 - Make it playable online
 - Add ranks and files indicators to the board